 You can also include praise from team members or clients to show that your work is valued internally.
 But instead of just telling your boss that you’re respected on the team, try quoting team members’ and clients’ praises from emails.

-3. Do Your Research:
+3. Do your research:

 Use sites like PayScale, Glassdoor, and Salary.com to find out the market rate for your role.
 This research will come in handy when your boss asks you for the amount you’d like to make or tells you the amount she’d like to give you.

 Researchers at Columbia Business School found that it’s best to give a precise number as opposed to a round number because it makes the person seem well-informed.
 People who gave a precise number were more likely to get conciliatory counteroffers.
-For example, instead of saying you want $60 or $65K, ask for $63,500.
+For example, instead of saying you want $60,000 or $65,000, ask for $63,500.

 And remember, receiving a raise is about demonstrating that you’ve gone above and beyond expectations—not just checked off all of your regular job duties.
 Statistics are great evidence that you’re rising above your standard job requirements.

-4. Explain What You’ll Do in the Future:
+4. Explain what you’ll do in the future:

-Volunteer for a project—or create one!— by identifying a problem, then coming up with and executing a solution.
+Volunteer for a project—or create one!— by identifying a problem, and then coming up with and executing a solution.
 Be proactive and offer to lead the new initiative.
 For example, when I noticed that there were interdepartmental projects that needed to be completed, and a lot of people asking to intern, I created a proposal for an internship program and offered to lead it.

 When leveraging a new project to get a raise, explain the new responsibilities you’d like to take on and how it will help the company grow and generate more money.
-Maybe you’ve done some research and realized that your company could increased blog engagement by one third with a more cohesive Pinterest strategy.
+Maybe you’ve done some research and realized that your company could increase blog engagement by one-third with a more cohesive Pinterest strategy.
 You also have a hypothesis that increasing blog engagement will lead to more sales.
 You could share your research and a tentative plan for implementing a new Pinterest project, making sure you articulate WHY the project is valuable and worth a pay raise for you.

 Additionally, think about ways you can help your manager and alleviate some of his or her responsibilities.
 If she is struggling to complete all her work in a certain area, discuss how you might be able to take some of it off her plate.
 Just make sure to be delicate so she doesn’t feel that you’re encroaching on her space.
 Frame your proposal in terms of alleviating her stress, not taking over her work.

-5. Stay Positive and Professional:
+5. Stay positive and professional:

-Don’t bring up personal things like your rent increasing, needing to plan an expensive birthday party for your dog, or your vacation to Maui.
+Remember, before you can convince your boss that you deserve a raise, you need to believe that you’ve earned one (not just that you want one).
+Don’t bring up personal things like your rent increase, needing to plan an expensive birthday party for your dog, or your vacation to Maui.
 Only discuss why you deserve a raise—as evident by your professional successes.
 Get back to the numbers and focus on the value you’re providing for the company.

 And stay positive!
-Don’t get defensive and say that you’ve been there over a year or haven’t gotten a raise in years.
+Don’t get defensive and say that you’ve been there for over a year or haven’t gotten a raise in years.
 Now isn’t the time to start ticking off all the ways you’re underappreciated at work.

 Your body language and tone can convey a lot.
 Make sure they show that you are confident and poised by being direct and assertive and maintaining good posture.
 A few tips: Maintain eye contact, sit up straight, and take up space.
 Instead of letting your shoulders cave in, squeezing your arms tight to your body, or crossing your arms, keep them relaxed to your sides or on the table.
 You don’t want to look like you’re starting a turf war, but you should look like you feel confident in your surroundings.